FHA's Quality Assurance Framework

 MBA supports the Federal Housing Administration's (FHA's) development of a quality assurance framework that reduces regulatory uncertainty, provides clarity to lenders, and promotes access to affordable mortgage credit.

 - In March 2016, HUD released its final loan-level certification, which reflected key MBA recommendations to safeguard lenders from liability for minor mistakes that would expose them to undue false claims risk.
 Under the new certification, lenders will only be liable for mistakes that would have altered the decision to approve the loan.
-The new loan-level certification was effective as of August 1, 2016.
-(For additional information, see MBA's Loan-Level Certification Issue Brief).
+The new loan-level certification was effective as of August 1, 2016 (for additional information, see Loan-Level Certification Section (h)).

-- In August 2016, HUD released its final lender-level certification, which reflected key MBA recommendations to require lenders to certify only to those requirements necessary to maintain HUD-FHA approval, rather than all FHA requirements.
+- In August 2016, HUD released its final annual lender certification, which reflected key MBA recommendations to require lenders to certify each year only to those requirements necessary to maintain HUD-FHA approval, rather than all FHA requirements.
 These revisions narrowed the certification's scope to better suit certifications at the institutional level.
-The final lender-level certification was effective the same day of its release-August 1, 2016 (For additional information, see MBA's Lender-Level Certification Issue Brief).
+The final annual certification was effective the same day of its release-August 1, 2016 (for additional information, see HUD Handbook 4000.1).

-- Uncertainty around the treatment of origination errors creates a "gotcha" environment where lenders fear that even a minor, immaterial error in a loan that has no bearing on actual risk will be sufficient for FHA to request indemnification.
+- Uncertainty around the treatment of origination errors creates an environment where lenders fear that even a minor, immaterial error in a loan that has no bearing on actual risk will be sufficient for FHA to request indemnification.

 - In some cases, these errors can give rise to possible False Claims Act liability, resulting in the potential for treble damages on claims paid by FHA on defective loans.

-- As a result of this uncertainty and risk, many lenders have tightened credit standards well beyond FHA's minimum standards.
+- Because of this uncertainty and risk, many lenders have tightened credit standards well beyond FHA's minimum standards.

 MBA's Position / Next Steps: